3rd Grade Reading Strategy and Curriculum Standards

 More: 3rd Grade Spelling Words.

 *Reading Standards are defined by each state.
 Time4Learning bases its use of 3rd Grade reading standards on the national bodies that recommend curriculum and standards and the interpretations of it by a sampling of states notably Florida, Texas, and California.

 The lesson activity finder is one of the many helpful tools that Time4Learning offers its members.
 The activity finder is a shortcut that makes it easy for parents to preview lessons or find extra practice for their child.

-Every lesson in the curriculum has a unique activity number, referred to in the lesson plans as an "LA Number."
-These numbers can be found on either the scope and sequence pages or the lesson plans in the parent administration area.
+Every lesson in the curriculum has a unique activity number, referred to in the lesson plans as an “LA Number.”
+These numbers can be found on either the scope and sequence pages or the lesson plans in the Parent Dashboard.

-The activity finder can be found in the lower left hand corner of the Student LaunchPad page.
-To use it, members simply log in to their child's account, type the Learning Activity (LA) number of a lesson into the Activity Finder and click "Go" to open it.
+The activity finder can be found in the lower left hand corner of the Student Dashboard.
+To use it, members simply log in to their child’s account, type the Learning Activity (LA) number of a lesson into the Activity Finder and click “Go” to open it.